-Follow along to the audio or video teaching of “The Vine and His Branches” with these study notes.
+Follow along to the audio of “The Vine and His Branches” with these study notes.
 Then, utilize the questions to help you internalize the truth you have learned.

 We have been engrafted into Christ.
 He is the Vine, and we are the branches.

 1 I am the true vine, and my Father is the husbandman.

 2 Every branch in me that beareth not fruit he taketh away: and every branch that beareth fruit, he purgeth it, that it may bring forth more fruit.

 3 Now ye are clean through the word which I have spoken unto you.